-The following Life Sciences guidance note Produced in partnership with Elinor Pecsteen and Cristiana Spontoni of Jones Day (Brussels) provides comprehensive and up to date legal information covering:
+The following Life Sciences practice note Produced in partnership with Elinor Pecsteen and Cristiana Spontoni of Jones Day (Brussels) provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.